 In 2016, Scott was recognized as a Fellow of the European Association for Theoretical Computer Science for “fundamental contributions in formal modeling and analysis”.
 He is the recipient of the President and Chancellor’s Award for Excellence in Scholarship and Creative Activities, and the Department of Computer Science’s Research Excellence Award.

 The program of the event will include several invited talks by many of Scott’s friends and collaborators.
-We warmly invite everyone to attend this event and celebrate with us Scott’s birthday.
+We invite everyone to attend this event and celebrate with us Scott’s birthday.
 The registration is available here.